lgngrvs/logangraves.com/posts/research-interests.md

 # Research Interests
-Date: 2025-05-17
+Date: 2025-08-24
 Tags:
 Type: page
 Desc:

 Hi!
 I'm Logan.
-I wanted to compile a document describing my current interests, in case it increased the likelihood of serendipitous coincidences — someone seeing this site, saying "oh, I'm working on that!" or "oh, I want to do a project like that!" and reaching out.
+This is a document describing my current research interests, in case it increases the likelihood of serendipitous coincidences — someone seeing this site, saying "oh, I'm working on that!" or "oh, I want to do a project like that!" and reaching out.
 As described before, a website is a long and complex search query (etc).

 My main interest right now is **mechanistic interpretability**.
-I think mechanistic interpretability is both technically fascinating and philosophically, or something like "for the purposes of general world-modeling, " interesting.
-As of Spring 2025 I'm working on understanding learning differences in ViTs and ResNets using SAEs (it's for a vision models class, lol).
-Mechanistic interpretability is my intellectual priority right now, and I want this page to first of all reflect that; this, or adjacent things, is what I mainly want to work on.
-It's also something I actually have real technical skills in, which makes working on projects in it easier.
+I think mechanistic interpretability is both technically fascinating and philosophically, or something like "for the purposes of general world-modeling," interesting.

-*Note (May 20):* I'm looking for work in interpretability, or adjacent fields!
-Please reach out (`me at logan graves dot com`) if you (or others you know) are hiring. :)
+Some things I've spent reasonable amounts of time thinking about:

+- SAEs.
+- Parameter decomposition, especially in relation to similar-looking approaches (e.g. cross-layer transcoders)
+- As of very recently, I'm working on a project related to interpreting model diffs.
+- I'd also be interested in projects related to reasoning/chain of thought faithfulness.

+If you'd be interested in collaborating on research in these domains, reach out! (`me at logan graves dot com`, `lgngrvs` on Discord, `lll.55` on Signal)

 ---

-With that said, here are other research topics I'd totally still be interested in:
+Here are other non-mech interp research topics I'd totally still be interested in:

 1. Mathematical models of agent coordination
 	1. Abstract models (e.g. game theory)